steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 Can I just think again, though, about the big picture?

 By the big picture I mean let's keep this same matrix on the left but imagine that we have a different right-hand side.
 So I'll change that right-hand side to something that actually is also pretty special.

 Let me change it to if I add those first two columns, that would give me a one and a one and a minus three.

 There's a very special right-hand side.
 I just cooked it up by adding this one to this one.

 Now, what's the solution with this new right-hand side?

-The solution with this new right-hand side is clear. took one of these and none of those.
+The solution with this new right-hand side is clear.
+Took one of components of ***column1*** and ***columns2*** and none of ***columns3***.

 So actually, it just changed around to this when I took this new right-hand side.

 Okay.

-So in the row picture, I have three different planes, three new planes meeting now at this point.
+- So in the row picture, **I have three different planes**, three **new planes** meeting now at this point.

-In the column picture, I have the same three columns, but now I'm combining them to produce this guy, and it turned out that column one plus column two which would be somewhere -- there is the right column -- one of this and one of this would give me the new b.
+- In the column picture, I have the **same three columns**, but now I'm combining them to produce this guy, and it turned out that column one plus column two which would be somewhere -- there is the right column -- one of this and one of this would give me the new b.
 Okay.